entryscape/community-tools/README.md

 In this repository we give 9 basic examples of how to interact with the EntryStore REST API.
 The examples are implemented in several different programming languages.
 Link to code and documentation on [Bitbucket.com](https://bitbucket.org/metasolutions/entrystore-examples/src/master/).

-### EntryStore API

-EntryStore is the reference implementation of the Resource and Metadata Management Model (ReM3).
-Documentation can be found at [EntryStore.org](https://entrystore.org/) and at its [Swagger UI](https://entrystore.org/api/).

 ## Community

 ### EntryScape-tools